-- You cannot take the beautiful Hawaiian Bobtail Squid for granted just because it isn’t large.
+- Firstly, you cannot take the beautiful Hawaiian Bobtail Squid for granted just because it isn’t large.
 This holds true due to the remarkable secret that its tiny body contains.
 It’s an amazing one.

-- The most noteworthy fact about this incredible ocean creature remains its symbiotic relationship with a species of bioluminescent bacteria, which actually lives within part of its body.
+- The most noteworthy fact about this incredible ocean creature remains its symbiotic relationship.
+This it holds with a species of bioluminescent bacteria.
+Further, these actually lives within part of its body.

-- Furthermore, this gorgeous little cephalopod actually holds a closer relationship to cuttlefish, than to other squids.
+- In addition, this gorgeous little cephalopod actually holds a closer relationship to cuttlefish than to other squids.
 Just like cuttlefish, it can swim either by using the fins on its mantle or via water-jet propulsion.

 - Though this amazing creature has a rather restricted habitat range, it does not currently appear on the IUCN Red List of Threatened Species.
 Its numbers appear to be stable for the moment.

 No observer would consider the most noteworthy aspect of the Hawaiian Bobtail Squid to be its size.
 That holds true because a typical mantle length among members of this incredible species remains less than 1.2 in (3 cm).